-These questions and more will be explored at Chacruna’s Psychedelic Liberty Summit on April 25-26, 2020 at the Brava Theatre in San Francsico, CA. Highlights from the schedule include:
+These questions and more will be explored at Chacruna’s Psychedelic Liberty Summit on April 25-26, 2020 .
+Highlights from the schedule include:

 - Panel with David Bronner, Kevin Matthews, Ryan Munevar, Larry Norris and Ariel Clark – A Nuts & Bolts Discussion of Psychedelic Law Reform

 - Panel with Victoria Hale, Greg Kearns and Brian Anderson – Perspectives on Commercialization and Medicalization of Psychedelics